lo-ise/sea_ice_downloader/_includes/README.md

 ##What it does
 This is a QGIS Plugin which allows easy download of sea ice concentration data from [NSIDC](http://nsidc.org/data/seaice_index/) (National Snow and Ice Data Centre).

 It downloads daily sea ice concentration grids within a defined time range together with an optional averaged composite of all downloaded data.
-The data is saved in GeoTiff format, and projected to Antarctic Polar Stereographic (EPSG: 3031).
+The data is saved in GeoTiff format, and projected.

 The Plugin is currently working, but has not been subject to wide use.
 Therefore, there may be problems with it.